 The ruble isn’t the pinnacle of stability, so many foreigners opt to a) keep the majority of their wealth outside of Russia (and not in the ruble) and b) only keep what is needed for short-term, day to day local expenses in rubles.

-Additionally, certain transactions to and from non-resident accounts (especially with Russian residents) can sometimes attract attention from authorities and result in temporarily frozen or blocked accounts.
+Additionally, certain transactions to and from non-resident accounts (especially with Russian residents) can sometimes attract attention from authorities and result in a temporary account freeze.

-In Russia, bank accounts can be frozen by both banks and fiscal authorities for suspicious activity.
+In Russia, both banks and fiscal authorities can freeze accounts for suspicious activity.
 But due to onerous reporting requirements and exchange controls, there’s a broad definition for what can constitute “suspicious” and warrant an account freeze.

 In addition to transfer fees, certain Russian banks charge high account maintenance fees on a rolling basis.
 This can also include recurring fees for specific services, such as debit or credit cards.
 It’s important to confirm all fees before opening the account, not after.